souris-dev/GenomeAssembly/README.md

 	void printAdjList(); // for debugging purposes

 	string DoEulerianWalk(); // implementation of the Heirholzer's algorithm.
+This function returns the original string.

 	// ... other functions may be added, for example, for debugging.
 }